jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_overivew.md

 ## Open the Spotlight Overview page

-From the Spotlight Client, click on a connection from the left [Connections display][enterprise_connect_display].
+From the Spotlight Client, click on a connection from the left [Connections display][enterprise_connect_display] to open the Spotlight Overview page.

 {% include tip.html content="There are other ways to open the Spotlight Overview page.
 From the Heatmap, left click on a connection to open the Spotlight Overview page for that connection." %}